cheshta12/hyperverge/README.md

-Building an Authentication flow with Admin and User Roles
+Objective
+The objective of this assignment is to build an authentication flow with separate roles for admins and users.
+The system should include the following features: admin login, user login

+Setup and Installation
+Clone the repository:

-starting server : install dependencies by : npm i running server: npm start
+Install server dependencies and run application: cd server npm install , npm start

-staring client server: install dependencies by: npm i running sever : npm start
+Install client dependencies and run application: cd client npm install , npm start

+Configure the database:
+Set up a PostgreSQL database, the schema is present in the db.sql and update the configuration

+Access the application at http://localhost:3000.